hkdb/app/README.md

 And so......... out came this project that was born over some time off from work during the winter holidays in 2023.
 It aims to solve the problem by:

-- Providing the same command structure across distros and package managers to reduce the brain teasing task of remembering which command structure is for which distro
+- Providing the same command structure across OS/distros and package managers to reduce the brain teasing task of remembering which command structure is for which package manager
-- Automatically remember what repos you added and what packages you installed on each package manager
+- Automatically remember what repos you added and what packages you installed on each package manager and be able to restore them for you
 - Provide a single command upgrade of all the software across all package managers used
 - Provide a way to allow for a single command install of everything you have ever installed on another computer if it's the same distro base or OS